weaintplastic/jquery.dovetail.js/README.md

 jquery.dovetail.js
 ==================

-A jquery plugin for cross-browser media-fitting like "fit", "crop" and "letterbox"
+A jquery plugin for cross-browser media-fitting like "fit", "crop" and "letterbox".
+For a full overview check out the [examples page](http://weaintplastic.github.com/jquery.dovetail.js/)

 ##Usage